View Anne Torrey's Obituary on gazettenet.com and share memories

 Anne was an expert on the life cycle of the Monarch Butterfly, participated in a national tagging program, and presented workshops for 50 years.
 In many places she was known as The Butterfly Lady.

-Anne was more than a homemaker, she was dedicated to numerous volunteer organizations: Girl Scouts, , Republican Town Committee (Scituate and Easthampton), Valley Eye Radio, and her churches in Scituate and Westhampton.
+Anne was more than a homemaker, she was dedicated to numerous volunteer organizations: Girl Scouts, American Heart Association, Republican Town Committee (Scituate and Easthampton), Valley Eye Radio, and her churches in Scituate and Westhampton.
 She traveled to Libya, Bermuda, Cornwall England, Sicily, Switzerland, and Costa Rica.
 She liked wine.

 Her family extends heartfelt thanks to the caregivers of Christopher Heights of Northampton, Linda Manor Memory Care, and Hospice of Franklin County.